Did You Know That Barcelona…

 …loves neither flamenco nor bullfighting

 Although world-famous flamenco artists can be seen regularly performing in venues across Barcelona, this traditional Spanish art form is not so much appreciated by Catalans, who have their own native dance – the sardana.
-As for bullfighting, this was banned in Catalonia in 2010.

-…prides itself with the largest metropolitan park in the world
+…is home to the largest metropolitan park in the world

 The view from Parc de Collserola

-…counts 55 museums
+…counts over 80 museums

 Museum in Barcelona